 Rather than giving your pigs hundreds of acres to forage on, think of how you can use your pasture most efficiently.
-Pigs, sheep, cows, and any other types of animal on pasture will focus on a specific area of pasture.
+Pigs, sheep, cattle, and any other types of livestock animals on pasture will focus on a specific area of pasture.

 Therefore, the question should not be, “how many pigs should you have per acre of land?” but instead, “what are the best ways to manage pigs on pasture?”